 Alphabet Island Waterfall Art

-Waterfalls are the focus for letter W of Mother Goose Time’s Alphabet Island theme.
+Waterfalls are the focus for letter W of Experience Early Learning’s Alphabet Island theme.
 When we look at the waterfall Inspiration Photo, what do we see?
 Rocks.
 Water.
 Sun.
 A rainbow.
 Plants.
 Grass.
 What colors do you see in the photo?

 How is the landscape layered?
 What is closest to you in the picture, and what is the farthest away?
 Using the materials provided, how you will make a waterfall?